hpc4cmb/toast/docs/docs/install.md

 Use the included helper script to set up a new conda environment and install toast
 dependendencies:

-    cd toast ./platforms/conda_dev_setup.sh toast-dev 3.13 no
+    cd toast ./conda_setup.sh -e toast-dev -p 3.13

 !!! note

     You can also replace a name like `toast-dev` with the full path to the environment location.
 The python version is optional.
-If you specify "yes" for the final argument, libmadam and libconviqt will also be installed.
+If you specify `-x` then "extra" dependencies (including libmadam and libconviqt) will also be installed.

 !!! note

     The script above will install the default conda MPI package.
 If you have a custom MPI compiler already, set the `MPICC` environment variable to that compiler before running the script.

+Another example, creating a conda environment on a Cray system where the MPI compiler is called `cc` and where we want to install libmadam (MPI fortran code) and libconviqt (MPI C++ code):

+    MPICC=cc MPICXX=CC MPIFC=ftn ./conda_setup.sh -e toast-dev -p 3.13 -x

 After some waiting, the new conda environment will be set up.
 Now activate it: